Skip to content

 • a receipt

-Movement helps.
-It breaks the frozen webcam posture that makes video calls feel long.
+Movement is the whole trick.
+It breaks the frozen webcam posture that makes video calls drag.

 11. Codenames

-Codenames works for small teams that like strategy.
-Split into two groups, appoint spymasters, and play one board.
+Codenames fits small teams that like to think.
+Split into two groups, appoint spymasters, play one board.

 12. Skribbl or Gartic Phone

-The risk is access friction.
-If your team blocks external sites or has uneven device setups, this game dies before the first round.
-Test the link before the meeting.
+The catch is access friction.
+Block external sites, or hand the team uneven device setups, and the game dies before round one.
+Test the link first.

 13. Jackbox

-Jackbox is funny when the team already trusts each other.
-It is riskier for mixed seniority groups because some prompts push toward edgy jokes.
+Jackbox is funny once a team already trusts each other.
+With mixed seniority it gets dicey, since some prompts nudge people toward edgy jokes.

 14. No-camera audio round